Wojtek-987/spark.js/README.md

-# Spark.js - a TypeScript 2D particle FX library for the web
+# Spark.js - a TypeScript 2D particle FX module

-## Online [demo](https://editor.p5js.org/Wojtek987/sketches/UqBWRs7yg) with p5.js
+## Legacy [demo](https://editor.p5js.org/Wojtek987/sketches/UqBWRs7yg) with p5.js

 ## Usage:
-Spark.js is a library that lets the user have granular control over the necessary things, but seamlessly handles the rest under the hood.
+Spark.js is a module that lets the user have granular control over the necessary things, but seamlessly handles the rest under the hood.

 Download and include the `spark.js` file in your html:
 ```html